itsjordanmuller/2023-python-100-days/README.md

 ![FizzBuzz Challenge - Image 1](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-005/005-fizz-buzz-1.png)

+> FizzBuzz prints numbers 1-100 labeling any integers divisible by three as `Fizz,` integers divisible by five as `Buzz` and integers divisible by both three and five as `FizzBuzz`
+>
+> Head of FizzBuzz Challenge Console Print: Values 1-40

 ![FizzBuzz Challenge - Image 2](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-005/005-fizz-buzz-2.png)

+> Tail of FizzBuzz Challenge Console Print: Values 60-100

 In this exercise, I implemented the classic "FizzBuzz" program in Python, a common test used in programming interviews.
 The task was to print each number from 1 to 100, but for multiples of three, print "Fizz" instead of the number, and for the multiples of five, print "Buzz".
 For numbers which are multiples of both three and five, print "FizzBuzz".
 This exercise highlighted the use of loops, conditional statements, and modulo operations.